RunguoWu/Ovatools/README.md

 # Ovatools
-The repo include R code for data preparation, parameter estimation and the health economic model codes for evaluating Ovatools
+The code repo includes R code for data preparation, parameter estimation and the health economic model codes for evaluating Ovatools

 Before running, change the general working directory address to your local address in file_path.R